Gayheart/VaccineTimingtool/README.md

 3. Downloading the application files from GitHub using wget.
 4. Configuring the Apache server to serve the application files.
 5. Starting the Apache server to make the application accessible.
+Kindly reach out to me via mail @mawuenalawoe@gmail.com to try out PAge hosted on an Instance

 Alternatively, the application can also be hosted using GitHub Pages.
 This involves the following steps: